JachymT/a-level-cs-blog/Algorithms and programming/2.2.1/Object Oriented/NotesOOP.md

 ## Polymorphism
 In a child class, amending methods from the parent class overrides them and lets the program use the same names for similar methods, even though they are different.
 This is called polymorphism, and is done by adding a method in a child class with the same name as the method in the parent class.

+It is the ability to process objects differently depending on thier class or data type.

 Litterally, polymorphism is occurring in many different forms.